HudsonNock/Air-Hockey-Sim/README.md

 ### Diverse Opponent Pool
 To ensure robust performance, the agent trains against multiple opponent types:

-#### 1. A defender agent
+#### 1. A Defender Agent
 - Another RL agent trained to defend against opponent shots and stabailze the puck
-- To make the defender possible to score on, we add a ~115 ms delay to the defenders vision data
+- To make the defender agent possible to score on, we add a ~102 ms extra delay to the defenders vision data
-- When puck stabalized on its side, switches to the main policy network for offensive play
+- When puck stabalized on its side, we switch to the main policy for offensive play

 #### 2. Algorithmic Agent
-- Agent moves side to side always blocking straight shots encouraging bounce shots
+- Agent programmed to move side to side always blocking straight shots and encouraging bounce shots
 - When the puck enters it's side, it switches to the main agent
 - Mimics how humans often defend
 - Each agent has a given fixed forward distance adding diversity